Massive losses for ruling ANC after elections in South Africa

 The ANC is also expected to fall below 50% in KwaZulu-Natal, Zuma's home province.

-The country's second strongest province economically, the Western Cape, where Cape Town is located, has been governed for years by the DA.
-The preliminary results suggest it will retain its absolute majority there.
+The country's second strongest province economically, the Western Cape where Cape Town is located, has been governed for years by the DA.
+The partial results suggest it will retain its absolute majority there.

 Members of 52 parties competed for the 400 seats in the National Assembly on May 29.
 The newly elected parliament must form a government and elect a president within 14 days of the announcement of the final results.